 I never start with a preconceived idea about what a logo should look like, but throughout a project I’ll ask myself, “Is it appropriate?
 Is it simple?
 Is it memorable?”

-David Airey – Probably not a specific a source of inspiration, but the life into which I was born is a huge motivator when it comes to getting things done.
+David Airey – Probably not a specific source of inspiration, but the life into which I was born is a huge motivator when it comes to getting things done.
 I know how different my circumstances could’ve been, perhaps born into poverty, or passed through foster homes when growing up.
 The luck of life’s cruel draw.

-David Airey – The variety of client is one of the best, meaning the subjects I research are almost always different.
+David Airey – The variety of clients is one of the best, meaning the subjects I research are almost always different.
 I love that.
 If I could change one thing?
 Maybe less time at my desk, but I really can’t complain because being a graphic designer is a brilliant job.